Primary School Curriculum

 Junior School Council (JSC)

-Starting in academic year 23/24 we will have a junior school council (JSC) in Primary.
+Starting in academic year 23/24 we will have a junior school council (JSC) in Elementary.
 Junior School Council plays an important role in giving voice in representing each and every one of our students.
 Through the JSC, students are actively encouraged in decision-making, empowered to make change and provided with opportunities to demonstrate good leadership and citizenship skills.

 ISR International School on the Rhine